-We entered into an employment offer letter with Shehnaaz Suliman, our President and Chief Operating Officer.
-The employment offer letter has no specific term and provides that Dr. Suliman is an at-will employee.
+We entered into an employment offer letter with Shehnaaz Suliman, M.D., our former President and Chief Operating Officer.
+The employment offer letter had no specific term and provided that Dr. Suliman was an at-will employee.
+Effective December 31, 2021, Dr. Suliman resigned from her employment as President and Chief Operating Officer and entered into the Separation Agreement with the Company.